chetx27/notes-app-/README.md

 1. **Writing Notes**: Type your content in the Markdown editor textarea on the right.
 2. **Adding Tags**: Enter a tag in the input field below the editor.
 3. **Saving Notes**: Click the "Save Note" button to persist your note to the server.
-4. **Viewing All Notes**: Use the sidebar on the left to see all saved notes.
+4. **Viewing All Notes**: Use the sidebar on the left to see all saved notes with a counter.
 5. **Searching Notes**: Use the search bar in the sidebar to filter notes by content or tag.
 6. **Selecting Notes**: Click on any note in the sidebar to load it into the editor.
 7. **Creating New Notes**: Click "New Note" to start a fresh note.
-8. **Deleting Notes**: Click the "Delete" button next to any note to remove it.
+8. **Deleting Notes**: Click the "🗑️" button next to any note to remove it.
+9. **Dark Mode**: Toggle between light and dark themes using the "Dark Mode" / "Light Mode" button.
+10. **Exporting Notes**: Click "Export Notes" to download all notes as a JSON file.
-9. **Preview**: See your formatted Markdown in the preview section instantly.
+11. **Preview**: See your formatted Markdown in the preview section instantly.

 ### Example Workflow

+- Toggle to Dark Mode for comfortable night-time use.
 - Click "New Note" to start fresh.
 - Write: `# My Project Ideas`
 - Add tag: `work`
 - Save the note.
 - Create another note with different content.
 - Use search to find notes by tag or keyword.
+- Export all notes for backup.

 ## 🔌 API Endpoints